FPGAwars/apio/docs/cmd-apio-format.md

 ```

 For a full list of Verible formatter flags, refer to the documentation
-page online or use the command `apio raw -- verible-verilog-format --helpful`.
+page online or use the command `apio raw -- verible-verilog-format --helpfull`.

 <h3>Protecting code</h3>